oVirt/ovirt-site/source/develop/release-management/features/virt/hot-plug-cpu.md

 *   phase 1 (i.e all content in this wiki) - Done
 *   phase 2 - [Hot_plug_cpu#Phase_2](#phase-2) desgin stage
-*   limitations: unplug isn't supported fully due to libvirt's bug [#1017858](https://bugzilla.redhat.com/show_bug.cgi?id=1017858#c11)
+*   limitations: unplug isn't supported fully due to libvirt's [Bug #1017858](https://bugzilla.redhat.com/show_bug.cgi?id=1017858#c11)
-*   Last updated: ,

 ## Detailed Description

 Historically, CPU and memory hot add and remove capabilities were thought of as server hardware RAS features.
 However, the concepts of CPU and memory hot add and remove are both common and necessary for Virtualized environments.
 Virtual CPUs and virtual memory assigned to a virtual machine (VM) need to be be added or removed from a running guest in order to meet either the workload's demands or to maintain the SLA associated with the workload.
 It is also desired for the rapid reconfiguration of a guest once a workload has been completed or migrated and an administrator wants to reconfigure the VM without having to re-boot the VM.

 ## Benefit to oVirt